ntjennings1/seeds/python/README.md

-bool | False | A characteristic between of two dissimilar variables bool | True | The logical calculus of set membership bool | True | The complex number 1j or $\sqrt{-1}$ bool | False | The interger 0
+bool | False | A characteristic between of two dissimilar variables bool | True | The logical calculus of set membership bool | True | The complex number 1j or $\sqrt{-1}$ bool | False | The integer 0

-### Bitwise Types
-### Iterator Types
 ### Sequence Types
 These represent collections and consist of lists, tuples, dictionarys, ranges, etc. These variables are iterable, either changeable or not, and have their own unique set of operations.

 Here are some examples:

 Type | Value | Description
 ---|---|---
-list | [1, 2, 3] | A small list of ordered intergers.
+list | [1, 2, 3] | A small list of ordered integers.
-tuple | (4, 5, 6) | A small tuple of ordered intergers.
+tuple | (4, 5, 6) | A small tuple of ordered integers.
-dict | {'seven'=7, 'eight'=8, 'nine'=9} | A small dictionary of strings with their corresponding interger values.
+dict | {'seven'=7, 'eight'=8, 'nine'=9} | A small dictionary of strings with their corresponding integer values.

 ### Text Sequence Type
 These represent textual data, otherwise known as strings (str).
 Often accompanied by quotation marks, this data type is used in the place of words or characters and supports its own set of operations.

 Here are some examples: